 I’m a huge fan of short fiction podcasts.
-I think it’s an excellent way to enjoy stories and I regularly listen to several different audio magazines, usually while driving or mowing the grass.
-I’m very pleased that a few of my own stories have been podcast, so I’ve made this page to link to them.
-After my own stories, I’ll also post links to my favourite short fiction podcasts.
+They’re an excellent way to enjoy stories, and I regularly listen to several different audio magazines, usually while driving or mowing the grass.
+Below is a link to my stories in podcast form, and after those are links to my favourite short fiction podcasts.
+(And don’t forget, a number of my novels are available as audiobooks.)

 My short fiction in podcast form: